Students are expected to follow all range rules and obey the three NRA rules of gun safety:

 Students are encouraged to pre-load their magazines before arriving for class.
 For best results, magazines holding more than 10 rounds should be loaded "one round down" - one round less than the capacity claimed by the manufacturer.
 Downloading high capacity magazines by one round places the magazine spring under less strain and significantly reduces the likelihood of a first round failure to feed and significantly reduces the likelihood that the user will fail to properly seat the magazine when doing a speed reload (inserting magazine while a round remains in the chamber).

 If the "round count" for the class is 150 rounds or less, we suggest bringing an additional 50 rounds.
 For classes that require more than 150 rounds, bringing an extra 100 rounds is advised.
 If you don't use the extra ammo, you'll have it for your next practice session.
-We do not sell ammunition on site at our facilities.
+We do not sell ammunition on site.

 The following types of ammunition are not allowed in our courses:

-1) Any handgun ammunition that has aluminum or steel cases (Blazer, Wolf, etc.)
+1) Any handgun ammunition that has aluminum cases (Blazer)

 2) Frangible or shotshell handgun ammunition.